What is Requirements Traceability Matrix (RTM) in Testing?

 • Design status as well as execution status for the specific test case

-• If there is any User Acceptance test to be done by the users, then UAT status can also be captured in the same matrix.
+• If there are any User Acceptance tests to be done by the users, then the UAT status can also be captured in the same matrix.

 • The related defects and the current state can also be mentioned in the same matrix.

-This kind of matrix would be providing One Stop Shop for all the testing activities.
+This kind of matrix would provide One-Stop Shop for all the testing activities.

-Apart from maintaining an excel separately.
-A testing team can also opt for requirements tracing available Test Management Tools.
+Apart from maintaining an Excel separately.
+A testing team can also opt for requirements tracing available in Test Management Tools.

 Types of Traceability Test Matrix

-In Software Engineering, traceability matrix can be divided into three major component as mentioned below:
+In Software Engineering, a traceability matrix can be divided into three major components as mentioned below:

 • Forward traceability: This matrix is used to check whether the project progresses in the desired direction and for the right product.
 It makes sure that each requirement is applied to the product and that each requirement is tested thoroughly.
 It maps requirements to test cases.

-• Backward or reverse traceability: It is used to ensure whether the current product remains on the right track.
-The purpose behind this type of traceability is to verify that we are not expanding the scope of the project by adding code, design elements, test or other work that is not specified in the requirements.
+• Backward or reverse traceability: It is used to ensure that the current product remains on the right track.
+The purpose behind this type of traceability is to verify that we are not expanding the scope of the project by adding code, design elements, test, or other work that is not specified in the requirements.
 It maps test cases to requirements.

-• Bi-directional traceability ( Forward+Backward): This traceability matrix ensures that all requirements are covered by test cases.
+• Bi-directional traceability ( Forward+Backward): This traceability matrix ensures that test cases cover all requirements.
 It analyzes the impact of a change in requirements affected by the Defect in a work product and vice versa.

 Let’s understand the concept of Requirement Traceability Matrix through a Guru99 banking project.